davidoram/dynamic_forms3/README.txt

 [preface]
 Preface
 -------
-The design of dynamic_forms3  has been preceeded by 3 years of thought into the attendent problems of designing, implementing maintaining and enhancing procurement systems.
+The design of dynamic_forms3 (df3)  has been preceded by the authors thought into the attendant problems of designing, implementing maintaining and enhancing procurement systems, along with the considerable influence of colleagues at the MSI.

 Approach
 --------

-DF3 takes the approach of separating the tasks of designing a procurement process from, publishing that process, and subsequently allowing users to submit proposals for assessment, decisions being made.
+df3 takes the approach of separating the tasks of designing a form processing system, which provides forms that provide a means to capture data into documents.
+Documents can be pushed through a workflow which supports a business process.

-It does not concern itself with anything beyond the decision point, that is; any contracting or further work.
+The initial design does not concern itself with anything beyond these requirements, but that having been said, the system has been created with the aim of solving problems in the 'procurement' business domain.

 Modules
 ~~~~~~~
-The system is modular with independent modules being reposnsible for different parts of the system
+The system is modular with independent modules being responsible for different parts of the system

 .Modules
 [width="60%",options="header"]